Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: Homogeneous -forms

 solves our system of equations.
 A particular solution is

 Setting $\eta_2 = \eta_1 - \frac{1}{s+1}\tilde{d}g_+ +\frac{1}{s+m-3}\tilde{d}g_-$, we get

 It follows that $r^{s+1}\eta_2$ is harmonic and $\eta_2$ is a $\tilde{d}^*$-closed eigen $1$-form:

 The case when one of $\lambda_\pm$ is $0$ can be reduced to the special case when $\lambda_\pm =\lambda = 0$ using the calculation above.
 When $\lambda = 0$, $g$ is a constant function.
 The case when $g=0$ is already covered above.
 May assume $g=1$.
 By \eqref{eq:11},\eqref{eq:12}, $c_1 = 0$ or $-(2m-4)$. $c_1 = 0$ implies $s = 1$ or $-(m-1)$.
-The case $c_1=-(2m-4)$ is not possible when $m \ne 2$, since a locally $L^\infty$, locally $W^{1,2}$ harmonic $1$-form on a closed manifold with singularity in codimension $2$ is automatically coclosed (and also closed).
-This can be seen easily using the cutoff functions in Lemma \ref{goodcutoff} and integration by parts. \end{proof}
+The case $c_1=-(2m-4)$ is not possible when $m \ne 2$, since a locally $L^\infty$, locally $W^{1,2}$ harmonic $1$-form on a closed manifold with singularities in codimension $4$ is automatically coclosed (and also closed).
+This can be seen easily using the cutoff functions in Lemma \ref{goodcutoff} and an integration by parts. \end{proof}

-\begin{remark} (1) The lemma actually holds for any smooth Riemannian cones.
-(2) Later on, we will see that in the {\em Ricci-flat} case, Type (V) and (VI) could not happen.
-(3) Unlike the proof in Hein-Sun \cite{HeinSun}, our proof avoids the use of spectral decomposition of coclosed $1$-forms.
-This allows our proof to work in our singular case. \end{remark}
+\begin{remark} (1) The lemma actually holds for any smooth Riemannian cones without the bounds on $u$.
+(2) The main difference between the proof in \cite{HeinSun} and our proof is that our proof avoids the use of spectral decomposition for coclosed $1$-forms.
+This allows our proof to work in our singular setting. \end{remark}

-Similar to the function case, we denote $\cD^1(C(X))$ the set of all possible growth rates of a harmonic $1$-forms that belongs to one of the six types in the lemma above.

-From the statement of the lemma, it's clear that lower bounds on the first eigenvalue for functions and $1$-forms and the dimension give restrictions to the growth rate $s$.
-These restrictions can be used to rule out undesirable terms in the decomposition.
-Lower bounds on first eigenvalue are usually derived from a Ricci lower bound by the Lichnerowicz-Obata theorem.

-A special case of Lichnerowicz-Obata theorem also holds in our singular setting.
+A special case of Lichnerowicz theorem also holds in our singular setting.